Convoys Wharf: During the War years

-The Royal Naval Victualling Depot operated here which included a rum store.
-During the Second World War a bomb destroyed one of the storehouses and killed a number of men, a plaque was visible in the early 1970s commemorating this tragedy.
+The yard also served as a United States' Advance Amphibious Vehicle base and married quarters during the Second World War.
+During the Second World War a bomb destroyed one of the storehouses in the adjacent Royal Naval Victualling Depot and killed a number of men; a plaque was visible in the early 1970s commemorating this tragedy.
 During the war, because of the Blitz some of the stores were dispersed to various locations including Park Royal.

-The yard also served as a United States' Advance Amphibious Vehicle base and married quarters during the Second World War.